HumanOsv/Automaton/README.md

 **3)	Input File**

-The main input file named as input.dat, contains all necessary parameters for the structure prediction.
+The main input file known as input.dat contains all the necessary parameters for a correct calculation.
+Each variable is explained below.

 Number of structures (3N or 5N, N = Atoms number)

     numb_conf = 60

-Genetic operations Most genetic algorithms implement several genetic operators; mating and mutation operator.
+Use of genetic operators; mating and mutation operator.

     mutations = YES
     crossing_over = YES

-The size of the box (in Angstroms) length, width, and height.
-AUTOMATON build an automatic box.
+The size of the box (Angstroms) with format "length, width, height".
+AUTOMATON builds an automatic cuadricular box using the sum of all covalents radii of the system.

     box_size =

-Different atomic (or chemical) species in the system.( example: H 02 Pb 03 Ca 04 )
+Chemical formula for the system ( example: H 02 Pb 03 Ca 04 ).

     chemical_formula = H 06 C 06

 *NOTE: Respect the spaces of separation.*

-Software mopac and gaussian (mopac/gaussian/lammps)
+Software that will be used (mopac/gaussian/lammps).

     software = gaussian

 *Configuring the program for chemistry packages*

-The number of processors to use in the run (the value may be used to create the input file) # and memory to be used in GB.
+Procesor and memory (GB) that will be used for each calculation.

     core_mem = 8,8